-Our free MACRS depreciation calculator will show you the deductible amount for each year of the asset’s life.
+Use our free MACRS depreciation calculator to compute the deductible amount for each year of the asset’s life.
 The IRS’s MACRS depreciation tables are included, along with an explanation of how to use them to calculate MACRS depreciation by hand.

-- Asset cost: The total cost of purchasing and placing the asset in service, less any amount being deducted as a Section 179 expense or bonus depreciation.
-Learn more in our articles on what Section 179 deduction is and what bonus depreciation is.
+- Step 1: Enter the cost of your asset.
+The total cost of purchasing and placing the asset in service, less any amount being deducted as a Section 179 expense or bonus depreciation (accelerated depreciation methods).

-- MACRS life: The life assigned to your asset by the MACRS rules is discussed in our MACRS depreciation guide.
+- Step 2: Enter the MACRS life of the asset.
+The life assigned to your asset by the MACRS rules.
 Most equipment is either a five- or seven-year property.
+Jump to the how to calculate MACRS depreciation section below for the asset life of commonly used assets.

-For example, if you purchase a computer for $1,500, you generally can’t deduct the entire $1,500 in the same year that you purchase the computer unless it qualifies for special Section 179 depreciation.
+For example, if you purchase a computer for $1,500, you generally can’t deduct the entire amount in the same year you buy it — unless it qualifies for an accelerated depreciation method.
 However, you can deduct a portion of the cost each year using the MACRS depreciation method.

-Your tax professional should do MACRS depreciation calculations for you when the tax return is prepared.
+Your tax professional should do MACRS depreciation calculations for you when they prepare your tax return.
 As an alternative, you may consider using tax solutions, such as those on our list of the best tax software for small businesses.
-However, it’s still good for you to understand the basics of MACRS depreciation.
+However, it’s still useful to understand the basics of MACRS depreciation.

-Determining the MACRS life of an asset is usually pretty straightforward and must be based on IRS guidelines versus your own estimate.
-While the table seems complicated, most assets are either five-year or seven-year property.
+Determining an asset’s MACRS life is usually pretty straightforward and must be based on IRS guidelines.
+While the table seems complicated, most assets are either five- or seven-year property.

 ---|---|